sous-chefs/pyenv/README.md

 pyenv_plugin 'virtualenv' do
-  git_url # Git URL of the plugin git_ref # Git reference of the plugin user    # Optional: if passed installs to the users rbenv.
-Do not set, to set installs to the system rbenv. end
+  git_url # Git URL of the plugin git_ref # Git reference of the plugin user    # Optional: if passed installs to the users pyenv.
+Do not set, to set installs to the system pyenv. end
 ```